bconcept101/lottery-number-generator/PROJECT-BLUEPRINT.md

 ---

-## Phase 9: Automatic Update System Later
+## Phase 9: Website Database Connection

 Goal:

-Use a future update system to help update results after new lottery drawings.

-Possible future structure:

-1. Scheduled update tool
-2. Official result source
-3. Supabase database
-4. Duplicate checking
-5. Automatic insert of new results
+Connect the website to Supabase and allow it to read stored past results.

 ---

+## Phase 10: Past Result Match Feature

+Goal:

+Allow generated numbers to be checked against stored past results in a clean way.

+---

+## Phase 11: Daily Automation System

+Goal:

+Automatically update new draw results daily around 12:00 noon when results are available.

+---

-## Phase 10: Custom Domain Later
+## Phase 12: Custom Domain Later

 Goal: